Valerion VisionMaster Pro 2 Projector Review

 The Valerion VisionMaster Pro 2's pre-calibration accuracy in SDR is decent, although enthusiasts will want to calibrate it for the best possible image quality.
 Its color accuracy is its best trait, as most colors are shown as they should be, although the projector has a slightly harder time with desaturated colors.

-It does struggle with portraying accurate whites, as there's too much blue and green in brighter shades of gray, while reds are underrepresented in darker and brighter shades, but not mid-tones.
-This makes the projector's color temperature too cold, giving everything a blue tint.
+It struggles with portraying accurate whites, as there's too much blue and green in brighter shades of gray, while reds are underrepresented in both darker and brighter shades, but not in mid-tones.
+This causes the projector's color temperature to be too cold, resulting in a blue tint on everything.
 Finally, the unit's gamma is a bit too bright in brighter scenes.

 9.4